candlepin/candlepin.github.io/docs/candlepin/subscription_types.md

 i.e. A physical system with 8 sockets will require quantity 8 (system sockets / product sockets * instance_multiplier)

 ## Storage Band
-Storage Band Subscriptions are used to cover CEPH (distributed file system) software solutions.
+Storage Band Subscriptions are used to cover file system subscriptions where an owner wants to cover certain amount of disk space for a consumer.
+Example of such software solution is CEPH.
 Marketing product of such subscription contains storage_band attribute and integer valued *multiplier* property (not an attribute but actual property of a product).
-The total quantity of Subscription Pool that is created from Storage Band subscription is calculated as follows
+The total quantity (disk space) of Subscription Pool that is created from Storage Band subscription is calculated as follows

 ```
  pool_quantity = subscription_qty * mkt_product_multiplier